mhall119/edgex-device-rpi/README.md

 cd edgex-device-rpi
 sudo ./scripts/build_deps.sh
 ```
-This command shall build the dependencies - `libmraa` and `device-c-sdk` library to build edgex-device-rpi executable.
+This command will download and  build the dependencies `libmraa` and `device-c-sdk` library to build edgex-device-rpi executable.

 3. Build the executable using following command
 ```
 ./scripts/build.sh
 ```
-This command shall build the edgex-device-rpi release image in `./build/release/device-rpi`.

 You can then run the device service using one of the example configurations in the ./examples/ folder with:
 ```
 ./build/release/device-rpi --confdir ./examples/<ExampleProject>